 The Drug and Cosmetic Act 1940 and Rules 1945 were passed by the India’s parliament to regulate the import, manufacture, distribution and sale of drugs and cosmetics.
 The Central Drugs Standard Control Organization (CDSCO) and the office of the Drugs Controller General (India) [DCG(I)] was established.

-New drugs as defined under Rule 122-E of Drugs and Cosmetics Rules include unapproved drugs, modified or new claims, namely, indications, dosage forms (including sustained release dosage form) and route of administration of already approved drugs and combination of two or more drugs.
-A new drug shall continue to be considered as new drug for a period of four years from the date of its first approval or its inclusion in the Indian Pharmacopoeia, whichever is earlier.
+New drugs as defined under Rule 2 (w) of New Drugs and Clinical Trials Rules include unapproved drugs, modified or new claims, namely, indications, dosage forms (including sustained release dosage form) and route of administration of already approved drugs and combination of two or more drugs.
+A new drug shall continue to be considered as new drug for a period of four years from the date of its first approval.

 A drug, as defined in the Act includes bulk drug substance also which has not been used in the country to any significant extent.
 Bulk drug substance is also considered as new drug till 4 years.

 The safety and efficacy of the drug product for use in humans is essential before the drug product can be approved for import and/or manufacturing and/or marketing in the country.